DarkPoulet/eggnoggplusplus/README.md

 # eggnoggplusplus #

-This little script replaces the map "BUBBLE BATTLEFIELD" by the map of your design for the game eggnogg+: "https://madgarden.itch.io/eggnogg".
+This little script replaces the maps you want by the maps of your design for the game eggnogg+: "https://madgarden.itch.io/eggnogg".
 This script directly modify the binary code, it is not of great beauty.

 Works on Linux and Windows.
-Require python3.
+Requires python3.

 ## How to use ##
 0. Continue to read this README, there is some useful information